Pest Control Services for Offices

 Pest control efforts are often being placed toward the bottom of the to-do list, done on a shoestring budget, or even forgotten altogether.
 However, given the considerable consequences of an infestation, facility managers and supervisors must be prepared to take action at the first sign of a pest problem.

 To mitigate these threats in an effective and timely manner, facility managers and supervisors should work with a licensed pest management company to develop a comprehensive pest management program consisting of preventive treatments, monitoring, regular inspections, and a set of procedures should the facility face an infestation.

-When developing a pest management program, the schedules or office hours of occupants need to be taken into consideration.
+When developing a pest management program, the office hours of occupants need to be taken into consideration.
 Even when offices are closed, there may be sensitive areas or areas with limited or no access, which can impact the type and success of pest services provided.
 It is important that these areas are identified and assessed to determine what risk exists if they are not serviced.

 While spotting a cockroach under the bathroom sink in a retail store or rodent droppings in the corner of an office may seem like minuscule issues, a full blown infestation can develop in the blink of an eye.
-By not having a proper pest management plan in place to address problems such as these, facility managers and supervisors put their organizations and occupants at risk.
+By not having a proper pest management plan in place to address problems such as these, facility managers and supervisors put their organisations and occupants at risk.